Columbus, OH Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-If you can shift pickup or delivery by a few days, carriers can slot your load into a truck that’s already heading through Columbus, cutting deadhead mileage.
-Choosing a weekday instead of a weekend also avoids holiday traffic on the I‑270 beltway and often results in a lower quote.
+If you can shift pickup or delivery by a few days, carriers can slot your vehicle into a partially‑filled truck instead of running a dedicated run, which cuts the price.
+In Columbus, moving your date to a weekday rather than a weekend often avoids the rush from weekend commuters on the Beltway (I‑270).

 3